- Basic profile information, such as name and address

 A speaker cap is a limit on the total monetary value that can be transferred to an HCP over the course of a year.
 This value can be set at the individual speaker level and is stored in the Annual_Cap_vod field on the EM_Speaker_vod object.

-For information on how speaker caps are recalculated, see Resetting YTD Speaker Caps.
+For information on how speaker caps are recalculated, see Resetting Speaker Year-to-Date Caps.

 Many compliance rules apply on speaker selection.
 For example, speaker selection may be limited to speakers with certain training, or with certain contracts in place.